Infixo/CS2-RealEco/README.md

 - Cities Skylines II version 1.0.19f1 or later; check GitHub or Discord if the mod is compatible with the latest game version.
 - BepInEx 5.
 - The mod will modify the savefile if new companies feature is enabled.
-- Modified systems: HouseholdBehaviorSystem (when consumption fix is enabled), ResourceBuyerSystem (when new companies feature is enabled).
+- Modified systems: HouseholdBehaviorSystem (when consumption fix is enabled), ResourceBuyerSystem (when new companies feature is enabled), CommercialDemandSystem (if modded commercial demand is enabled).

 ### Installation
 1. Place the `RealEco.dll` file in your BepInEx `Plugins` folder.